-As a result, it has a more gritty texture and taste as compared to European chocolate which is usually made with more milk.
+It is usually darker and has a grittier texture and bolder taste when compared to European chocolate which is usually made with more milk.
 You can purchase Mexican-brand chocolates or alternatively, buy a box of handmade treats from an artisanal store.

 Día de Muertos decorations

-Dia de Muertos (Day of the dead) is an annual celebration that takes place in Mexico in November every year.
-The day exists to honor the lives of loved ones lost and sees locals head to the panteons (cemeteries) where their deceased family members are buried in order to decorate their tombs.
+Dia de Muertos (Day of the Dead) is an annual celebration that takes place in Mexico in November every year.
+The day exists to honour the lives of loved ones lost and sees locals head to the panteons (cemeteries) where their deceased family members are buried in order to decorate their tombs.

-It sounds macabre but many of these figurines – small Catrina statues or colorful skulls are very tasteful.
+It sounds macabre but many of these figurines – small Catrina statues or colourful calavera skulls are very tasteful.
 They are a quintessentially Mexican gift and a great reminder of your time in the country.

 Mexican coffee beans